-What you think – your thought system – drives your communication in one of two ways.
+What you think – your What you believe is your thought system.
+Pause and reflect on this truth, and above all, be thankful that it is true.
+More – drives your communication in one of two ways.
 You either communicate as a collaborative ally or as a competitive, dysfunctional, and emotionally immature adversary.

 Teams that work as one and achieve their goals regularly seek out opportunities to improve communication.
 They take positive action by creating and living a Communication Work Agreement that describes their team’s agreed-upon communication style.